 Anterior humeral glide

-Anterior humeral glide is a common mistake during chin-ups and occurs when the shoulder joint pushes forward in the socket which can cause shoulder impingement and pain.
+Anterior humeral glide is a common mistake during chin-ups and occurs when the shoulder joint pushes forward in relation to the shoulder socket resulting in movements where the arm is brought towards the body or even behind it.

-It’s extremely important to maintain control and posture throughout the whole movement.
-Keep your shoulders back and your chest lifted.
+It’s essential to maintain control and posture throughout the whole movement.
+Keep your shoulders back, core engaged, and your chest lifted.
 Remember, quality over quantity.

-Using momentum to swing your legs might give you more lift during the chin-up, but it won’t help you maximise your muscle and strength gains.
+If you are using momentum or a swing in your legs to give you more lift during the chin-up, your only cheating yourself when it comes to maximising your muscle and strength gains.

 Leave your ego at the door.
-Slow controlled movements and good technique will allow you to make the most of this challenging exercise.
+Slow controlled movements and good technique will allow you to make the most of this challenging exercise and see the quickest progress.

 Take Home Message

-The chin-up is one of the most effective upper-body exercises you can add to your training, helping improve your strength, posture, and physical aesthetic.
+The chin-up is one of the most effective upper-body exercises that everyone should add in their training, the movement will help improve your strength, posture, physical aesthetic but more importantly your overall movement pattern in everyday tasks.

-This challenging bodyweight exercise strengthens a number of key muscle groups and can be made easier or harder depending on your needs.
+You can train and challenge a number of key muscle groups with one movement and can be made easier or harder depending on your needs.